doctrine/mongodb-odm/docs/en/cookbook/lookup-reference.rst

 Now, let's see how to load items with each order using an aggregation pipeline.
 MongoDB's ``$lookup`` stage requires a local field and a foreign field to match documents.
-In our case, this parameters are extracted automatically from the ``#[ReferenceMany]`` mapping.
+In our case, these parameters are extracted automatically from the ``#[ReferenceMany]`` mapping.
 The alias is the name of the field in the resulting document.
+In this case, we replace the original list of references with a list of ``Item`` documents.

 .. code-block:: php